 Learning objectives

-You work on the analysis of SSC challenges, the design of SSC solutions and the evaluation of their feasibility.
-These sustainability challenges are complex but reasonably structured, the available methods are known, the context is multidisciplinary and situated in practise, and coaching supervision is available.
-After successfully completing this course, you can:
+You work on the analysis of Smart Sustainable Cities (SSC) challenges, the design of SSC solutions and the evaluation of their feasibility.
+These sustainability challenges are complex but reasonably structured, the available methods are known, the context is multidisciplinary and situated in practice, and coaching supervision is available.

 Courses